Essential Video Content: Pre-Recorded Content

 The answer: pre-record everything that doesn't need to be live.

-As we plan and produce virtual events with our sister company, LAI Live, we find that pre-recording as much content as possible — keynote speeches, executive addresses, lively panel discussions — helps you create a tightly-controlled, higher-produced, and lower-risk experiences for your attendee— err… viewers.
+As we plan and produce events with our sister company, LAI Live, we find that pre-recording as much content as possible — keynote speeches, executive addresses, lively panel discussions — helps you create a tightly-controlled, higher-produced, and lower-risk experiences for your attendees and viewers.

-Whether you’re talking about a dozen or a hundred concurrent sessions, our team of virtual producers schedules all recording sessions to best direct the talent on delivering a well-framed, well-presented lecture for the small screen.
+Whether you’re talking about a dozen or a hundred concurrent sessions, our team of producers schedules all recording sessions to best direct the talent on delivering a well-framed, well-presented lecture.